-- 1. Child in Care (Looked after children) and previously looked after children including those previously in state care outside of England. - 2.
+- Child in Care (Looked after children) and previously looked after children including those previously in state care outside of England. - 2.
 Siblings of children currently attending the academy and expected to continue to attend the academy in the following year.
-This includes full, half or step-brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit. - 3.
-Children who have (or whose parent(s)/carer(s) have) a strong and dedicated commitment to the life and worship of a Christian Church, that is a member of Churches Together in Britain and Ireland (their website is http://www.ctbi.org.uk/), shown by regular worship (preferably for at least two years), and where possible to be confirmed by the local minister on the application form.
+This includes full, half or stepbrothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit. - 3.
+Children or whose parent/s worship in a Christian church.
+'Parental worshipping' is taken to mean attendance at a minimum of 2 public worship services per month for at least 2 years prior to the date of application.